Nivkh languages: Consonants

 Consonants are palatalized in some contexts, most commonly in younger speakers, where all consonants are palatalized before [i] and [e].
-Additionally, there is another context in which consonants are always palatalised, viz. before [e] when it's preceding a uvular consonant [q, χ, ʁ], e.g. [pʰeq] > [pʰʲe̞q] ‘chicken’.
+Additionally, there is another context in which consonants are always palatalised, viz. before [e] when it precedes a uvular consonant [q, χ, ʁ], e.g. [pʰeq] > [pʰʲe̞q] ‘chicken’.

 Nivkh features a process of consonant alternation like in Celtic languages, in which morpheme-initial stops alternate with fricatives and trills:

 This occurs when a morpheme is preceded by another morpheme within the same phrase (e.g. a prefix or an adjunct), unless the preceding morpheme ends itself in a fricative or trill, or in a nasal or /l/.